gerardpc/python-course/docs/programming/sql/select_statements.md

 !!!note
     Difference between HAVING and WHERE:

     * HAVING is used to check conditions after the aggregation takes place.
     * WHERE is used to check conditions before the aggregation takes place.

-    Hence, usually WHERE is faster than HAVING.
+    Hence, when we can use it, WHERE is faster than HAVING.

 For example, this code:
 ```sql